ymuichiro/quick_learning_symbol_en/09_multisig.md

 //Announces bonded TX after confirming approval of hashlocks await txRepo.announceAggregateBonded(signedAggregateTx).toPromise();
 ```
-When a bonded transaction is known by a node, it will be a partial signature state and will be signed with a multisig account, using the cosignature introduced in chapter 8.Locking.
-It can also be confirmed by a wallet that supports cosignatures.
+When a bonded transaction is known by a node, it will be a partial signature state and will be signed with a multisig account, using the co-signature introduced in chapter 8.
+Locking.
+It can also be confirmed by a wallet that supports co-signatures.

-## 9.4 Confirmation of multisig transferring
+## 9.4 Confirmation of multisig transfer

-Check the results of a multisig transferring transaction.
+Check the results of a multisig transfer transaction.

 ```js
 txInfo = await txRepo.getTransaction(signedTx.hash,sym.TransactionGroup.Confirmed).toPromise();
 console.log(txInfo);
 ```
-###### Sample outlet
+###### Sample output
 ```js
 > AggregateTransaction
   > cosignatures: Array(2)